 The data in Table 10 showed that between vitamin C and vitamin E supplementation, fortification of mulberry leaves with 1% vitamin C showed increased protein concentration in silk gland in V instar silkworm.
 The increased protein concentration in silk gland in V instar silkworm was due to vitamin C is a powerful antioxidant, protecting against oxidative damage to DNA, membrane lipids and proteins (Brahma et al., 2018).

 MINERALS: Minerals are a group of organic compounds which are essential for normal growth and development.
 Minerals are required in small quantities in the diet because they cannot be synthesized in the silkworm (Mahanta et al., 2023).
-It has been reported that 28% of the larval structure in different instars include the absorbed minerals.
+It has been reported that 28% of the larval structure in different instars includes the absorbed minerals.
 So, the minerals are one of the most important components of the silkworm.
-Silkworm require essentially at least four minerals namely K, P, Mg and Zn for growth and development (Borah et al., 2020).
+Silkworms require essentially at least four minerals, namely K, P, Mg and Zn for growth and development (Borah et al., 2020).

 Table 11: Mineral composition of mulberry leaves (Borah et al., 2020)